Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9Sd_29pXfuo.md

 # [March 1st, 2022 Livestream](../2022-03-01.md)
 ## Q&A: Will there be a way to limit the number of items in Storage?
 https://www.youtube.com/watch?v=9Sd_29pXfuo
-This question was possibly duplicated with a more recent answer: [June 28th, 2022 Livestream Q&A: Ability to limit the max fill level of Containers?](./yt-VOwac78ebn0.md) [https://www.youtube.com/watch?v=VOwac78ebn0](https://www.youtube.com/watch?v=VOwac78ebn0)
+This question was possibly duplicated with a more recent answer: [September 13th, 2022 Livestream Q&A: Limit max storage?](./yt--gBrfcaR1Qs.md) [https://www.youtube.com/watch?v=-gBrfcaR1Qs](https://www.youtube.com/watch?v=-gBrfcaR1Qs)

 ### Topics